This article was published by ComputorEdge, issue #2745, , as a feature article, in both their PDF edition (on pages 12-16) and their website.

 Yet most computer users continue to put up with cheap and poorly-made keyboards and mice that were clearly designed not to maximize the comfort and long-term health of the human being using them, but instead to minimize the short-term financial cost of the purchase — ignoring the long-term financial cost of lost wages and workers compensation, for those people who are unfortunate enough to become stricken with carpal tunnel syndrome or some other repetitive stress injury (RSI), any of which can cause persistent and debilitating pain in the wrists and forearms.

 These problems have prompted the development of ergonomic research and best practices, books on RSI treatment and prevention, workplace safety consultants and even full-time employees, speech recognition technologies, and a wide variety of input devices intended to alleviate physical discomfort and damage from long-term use — including ergonomic keyboards, touch pads, and mice.
-In this article, we will survey the leading candidates in that first category.
+In this article, I will survey the leading candidates in that first category.

 My assessment of the keyboards discussed below is largely informed by over two decades of almost-daily computer usage, as well as my experiences from trying out most of the input devices and practices available.
 Ask any veteran programmer or other long-term computer user, and they should be able to tell you of harsh lessons learned from years of banging on "five dollar keyboards", and the strain it can cause to overworked fingers, wrists, forearms, and all the connecting muscles, tendons, nerves, and fascia.